Economy of Guinea-Bissau

 The economy of Guinea-Bissau comprises a mixture of state-owned and private companies.
 Guinea-Bissau is among the world's least developed nations and one of the 10 poorest countries in the world, and depends mainly on agriculture and fishing.
-Cashew crops have increased remarkably in recent years, and the country ranked ninth in cashew production for the year of 2019.
+Cashew crops have increased remarkably in recent years, and the country ranked ninth in cashew production for the year 2019.

 Guinea-Bissau exports to Asia non-fillet frozen fish and seafood, peanuts, palm kernels, and timber.
 License fees for fishing in their sea-zone (Gulf of Guinea) provide the government with some small revenue.
 Rice is the major crop and staple food.
 Due to European regulations, fish and cashew-nuts exports to Europe are totally prohibited as well as agriculture products in general.

 Economic history

 Early colonialism

 From a European viewpoint, the economic history of the Guinea Coast is largely associated with slavery.
 Indeed, one of the alternative names for the region was the Slave Coast.
 When the Portuguese first sailed down the Atlantic coast of Africa in the 1430s, they were interested in gold.
 Ever since Mansa Musa, king of the Mali Empire, made his pilgrimage to Mecca in 1325, with 500 slaves and 100 camels (each carrying gold) the region had become synonymous with such wealth.
 The trade from sub-Saharan Africa was controlled by the Islamic Empire which stretched along Africa's northern coast.
 Muslim trade routes across the Sahara, which had existed for centuries, involved salt, kola, textiles, fish, grain and slaves.

 As the Portuguese extended their influence around the coast, Mauritania, Senegambia (by 1445) and Guinea, they created trading posts.
 Rather than becoming direct competitors to the Muslim merchants, the expanding market opportunities in Europe and the Mediterranean resulted in increased trade across the Sahara.
 In addition, the Portuguese merchants gained access to the interior via the Sénégal and Gambia rivers which bisected long-standing trans-Saharan routes.

 The Portuguese brought in copper ware, cloth, tools, wine and horses.
 Trade goods soon also included arms and ammunition.
 In exchange, the Portuguese received gold (transported from mines of the Akan deposits), pepper (a trade which lasted until Vasco da Gama reached India in 1498) and ivory.